rohitpawar-tech/rohitpawar-tech/README.md

 ## Executive Summary

 AI Systems Engineer specializing in scalable backend architecture and intelligent data-driven applications.
-I design and build production-grade systems that combine clean software engineering principles with machine learning integration.
+I design and build production-grade systems that combine clean software engineering principles with machine learning integration..

 My expertise lies in transforming complex problems into structured, modular, and scalable backend solutions.
 I focus on writing maintainable code, engineering extensible architectures, and deploying ML-powered services that are reliable in real-world environments.